jenniferfell/angular/docs/TRIAGE_AND_LABELS.md

 - `frequency: *`
 - `severity: *`

 We've adopted the issue categorization based on [user pain](http://www.lostgarden.com/2008/05/improving-bug-triage-with-user-pain.html) used by AngularJS.
-In this system every issue is assigned frequency and severity based on which the total user pain score is calculated.
+In this system every issue is assigned frequency and severity, which are then used to calculate the total user pain score.

 The issues with type `type: feature`, `type: refactor` and `type: RFC / Discussion / question` do not require a frequency and severity.